olivernewth/newth-quartz/content/Career/Product Frameworks.md

 ## STAR (Situation, Task, Action, Result)

 This is a structured approach for answering behavioral interview questions.
+Interview

 **Components**: